Skip to main content

 Toxic positivity examples

-Ever heard "everything happens for a reason"?
-That’s a great example of toxic positivity.
+Ever heard “everything happens for a reason”?
+That’s a classic example of toxic positivity.
+When someone going through a hard time hears it, they feel invalidated—the phrase is condescending and belittling.

-Are you going through life and pretending everything’s fine?
-That’s another example of toxic positivity.
+Pretending everything’s fine is another example.
 Ignoring your problems means they can easily spiral into bigger issues.

 Toxic positivity in the workplace